dvwright/xss-mw/README.md

-# NOTE: This is Beta level code with minimal actual usage and currently no features.
+# NOTE: This is Beta level code with minimal actual usage

 ## Contributing